Continuous Learning 3.0

-Student and Family Information for Distance Learning 2.0
+Student and Family Information for Continous Learning 2.0

-Based on guidance from the Puyallup Tribal Health Authority and the Pierce County Health Department, Chief Leschi Schools are currently planning for students to begin the 2020-2021 school year with a robust 100% distance learning model: Chief Leschi Distance Learning 2.0.
+Based on guidance from the Puyallup Tribal Health Authority and the Pierce County Health Department and OSPI, Chief Leschi Schools is currently planning for students to begin the 2021-2022 school year fully in person.

 - Daily attendance will be recorded in each class